This is Part 1 of a Business Essentials Series: Part 2

 How you choose to send your invoices is up to you, but remember that speed is of importance.
 The faster your invoice is received by the customer, the sooner you can be paid.
 When waiting the duration of credit terms, it’s important to minimize the amount of time it takes to send your invoice to your customer after completing a project.

-How to Make a Small Business Invoice
+How to Create a Small Business Invoice

 A web search for invoice templates is a good start if you’re unsure of how to format your invoices.
 Having “INVOICE” clearly at the top of the document is also smart.
 You want to be clear about what type of document you are sending.
 The above essentials should be included to cover all your bases.
 Additionally, if you are using accounting software, they typically include invoice templates and automation to make your invoicing process even simpler.
 Don’t send a document that can be edited.
 Send in a PDF format or online format that cannot be changed by your customer.
 We want to believe that a customer would never alter an invoice, but it’s best to protect yourself from this possibility anyways.